They would have taken 16 of the people who were shipwrecked in the boat that left Cabrera to Miami

 According to reports received by Listín Diario, relatives of the disappeared confirmed the rescue of their relatives.

-“We called, we saw on camera a family of them, they are over there, they are sick, but they are alive, thank God,” an emotional woman is heard in another audio.
+“We called, we saw on camera a family of them, they are over there, they are ill, but they are alive, thank God,” an emotional woman is heard in another audio.

-According to versions the group was rescued by a cruise ship that became aware of the situation and transferred them to Miami.
+According to versions, the group was rescued by a cruise ship that he became aware of the situation and transferred them to Miami.

 On Sunday, Dominican authorities identified one deceased and four survivors while reporting that they were intensifying the search.